bstag/wordsearch/README.md

 4. Open [http://localhost:3000](http://localhost:3000) in your browser.

+## 🌍 Deployment

+### GitHub Pages
+This repo is configured with a GitHub Actions workflow to automatically deploy to GitHub Pages.
+1. Go to **Settings > Pages** in your repository.
+2. Under **Build and deployment**, switch Source to **GitHub Actions**.
+3. Push to `main` and the workflow will trigger.

+### Vercel
+1. Import this repository into Vercel.
+2. Vercel will automatically detect Next.js.
+3. Deploy!
+(No special configuration needed).

 ## 📖 Usage Guide

 1.  **Configure**: Use the sidebar to set the Title, Grid Size (Width/Height), and Difficulty.